SeasoulChris/apollo/README.md

      [Cheet Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet) to
      get more from the cluster!

-Please request resources carefully, as it may block other teammates' work.
-And all your actions and jobs are under monitoring.
+1. Please request resources carefully, as it may block other teammates' work.

+   * Increase workers if you need better parallelism.
+   * Increase CPU if your job is computing intensive.
+   * Increase memory if you saw out-of-memory error.
+   * Increase disk if you saw running out of ephemeral stroage.

+Note that all your actions and jobs are under monitoring.